SEC. 11. SANCTIONING ORGANIZATIONS.

 As prescribed by 15 USC Sec.6307c.(a), the Association of Boxing Commissions is empowered to develop guidelines for objective and consistent written criteria for the ratings of professional boxers.
 Although the ABC realizes that any ratings structure can be subjective in nature, there is a definite need for all organizations to create a ratings structure that is more objective, more precise and more consistent: based less on subjectivity and more on competition between active boxers; so that when a world title bout is advertised, the general public is assured that it is, indeed, between two deserving boxers.

 The basic theory is to have the boxers themselves prove they are worthy of a top rating.
 Movement of these top boxers should be based, upon wins and losses and not on subjective criteria which currently differs greatly among the sanctioning organizations.
 For boxers to maintain their top rating, they should be, at the very least, active and competing against other ranked opponents.
 This type of rating system will increase activity among the top boxers of the world.
-A sanctioning organization may decide how many fighters to rate in a Division.
+A sanctioning organization may decide how many boxers to rate in a Division.

 As such, the following ratings criteria were adopted by the ABC in 2000 and further amended in 2002:

 1) Ratings must be based solely on win/loss records, level of competition and activity.
-The record of any top rated boxer shall be verified by the ABC’s official boxing registry.
+The record of any top-rated boxer shall be verified by the ABC’s official boxing registry.

 2) No boxer can be rated in more than one division.